exposit/pythia-oracle/HELP.md

 `general['seed_func'] = 'useMythicComplex'`

-##Title Screen
+## Title Screen

+By default, the last game run is re-opened when Pythia is restarted.
+"Load" will show a list of all potential save game folders.

 When creating a new game, you'll be given the option of a scenario or "blank" game.
-You'll generally want to choose "Blank" or "No Template".
+You'll generally want to choose "Blank" or "No Template" since Scenario support is rudimentary at the moment.

 If you change the theme, you'll need to restart the program for it to take effect.

-##Main Screen
+## Main Screen

-###Center Panel
+### Center Panel

-####Top Status Bar
+#### Top Status Bar

 From left to right, there's an up/down tracker, bookmark buttons, a button to temporarily display only prose tagged blocks, and a spinner to control the behavior of the enter key when the text input is focused.